 There is an excellent video from EricTheCarGuy, "How To Perform The Parasitic Draw Test", on https://www.ericthecarguy.com/.

 It is highly recommended, especially if you are using a sealed wet "Maintenance Free" (Ca/Ca) battery, that you allow it to thaw if frozen, fully recharge it in a well ventilated area with an external battery charger, remove the surface charge, and load tested both the battery and the charging system for latent damage from the deep discharge.
 You could have a damaged or bad battery.
-If the alternator is warm when the engine is cold, then check for a shorted diode in the alternator.
+If the alternator is warm when the engine is cold, check for a shorted or leaking diodes in the alternator.

 Below are some methods that are used to test the parasitic load with the battery recharged, engine NOT running, under hood light disconnected, all accessories switched off, and the vehicle doors closed or door switch disabled: